chaimkriger/Challenge_11/README.md

 I then plot the individual time series components of the model to show that 12:00-1:00 am seem exhibit the greatest popularity, tuesday and thursday seem to get the most search traffic per week, and October gets the least search traffic out of the rest of the months.

 With that, my data analytics for MercadoLibre is complete.

+---

+## Technologies

+This project leverages Python 3.7.

+---

+## Installation Guide

+I've created all the code using Google Collab, and that's where the code should be ran, as the user might run into some difficulties installing FB Prophet.

+---

+## Usage

+Simply run the code to view all the plots i have created .
+The plots are labeled for the user to understand the data.

+---

+## Contributors

+Just me, and a little bit of help from module 11.

+## License

+No license, feel free to copy the code any time.